 Hello Arif here, read more about my world through this website.

-I am an Electronics & Communication Engineer by degree, currently pursuing my Ph.D. at the Indian Institute of Science, Bangalore.
-I work under the guidance of Prof. Hardik J. Pandya (Department of Electronic Systems Engineering, Division of EECS, IISc Bangalore).
-My major research focus is on developing intraoperative tools for augmenting the diagnosis of breast tumours.
-Apart from my main research focus, I use my skills to design electronics systems and devices for biomedical applications.
+I am an Electronics & Communication Engineer, currently pursuing my Ph.D. at the Indian Institute of Science, Bangalore.
+I work at Biomedical and Electronic Engineering Systems Laboratory, lead by Professor Hardik J. Pandya, in the Department of Electronic Systems Engineering, Division of EECS.
+My research focus is on developing intraoperative tools for augmenting the diagnosis of breast tumors.
+I am also working on the design and development of electronics systems and devices for biomedical applications.

 Guided by Prof. Hardik J. Pandya at BEES Lab, Department of Electronic Systems Engineering, IISc Bengaluru.

 Proposed Solution: To develop an intraoperative probe for improving breast tumor margin using opto-acoustic sensing.
-We combine MEMS technology with optical technology in order to realize the probe.
-We are backed up by a team of expert oncologists and surgeons from University College London, London.
+We combine MEMS technology with optical technology to realize the probe.
+We are backed up by a team of expert oncologists and surgeons from Assam Medical College, Assam and University College London, London.

 Towards Development of LED-based Time-Domain Near-IR Spectroscopy System for Delineating Breast Cancer from Adjacent Normal Tissue.